logo for organic-pet-digest.com

 7. Use a soft cloth, tissue or special ear cleaning pad to remove the excess oil.

-For normal weekly cleaning (Also good to use after swimming.
-Do not use on inflamed ears):
+For normal weekly cleaning (do not use on inflamed ears):

-1. Commercial Ear Cleaner – there are several good ones on the market.
-Ask your holistic vet for a recommendation.
+1. Commercial Ear Cleaner – there are several good ones on the market, such as Organically Correct’s Ear Wash for Dogs and Cats.

 1. Vinegar Rinse - Create a mixture of 1/3 apple organic cider vinegar (2% to 2.5% acetic acid) and 2/3 water.
 Using a dropper, gently flush the ear canal with between 1 and 5 ml of the solutions.